-According to one study, even brief periods of meditation may sometimes help prevent a manic or depressive episode from getting more severe.
+According to , even brief periods of meditation may sometimes help prevent a manic or depressive episode from getting more severe.

 Bipolar disorder is a lifetime condition.
 It can be managed with a combination of medications, therapy, and a healthy lifestyle.
 You’ll be able to better handle bipolar disorder if you’re engaged in your treatment.
 Self-management means you actively try to avoid triggers and control the behaviors that you can.

 Several types of psychotherapies can help relieve symptoms, prevent new mood episodes, and improve functioning.
 These include: